dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 Type "it" for more
 ```

 This would allow us to see which neighbourhoods are the highest averaged rated, for example we would be able to come to the conclusion that Liesing is the best neighborhood to stay in taking only average ratings into account.
 This insight could guide potential guests in choosing where to stay and highlight areas where hosts could focus on improvement.
 For city planners and businesses, these insights could inform tourism strategies and local development initiatives.
+The average ratings by neighborhood also reveal the high standards of accommodations across Vienna, with even the lowest averages being above 4.

 ## Extra-credit